 On July 1, 2020, we completed a registered direct offering, pursuant to which we sold 731,707 shares of our common stock at a price of \$8.20 per share.
 We paid Lake Street Capital Markets, LLC, the exclusive placement agent for the offering, and Ladenburg Thalmann & Co.
-Inc., our advisor, a cash fee equal to an aggregate of 8% of the gross proceeds generated from the sale of the common stock and also reimbursed the placement agent for certain of its expenses.
+Inc., our advisor, a cash fee equal to an aggregate of 8% of the gross proceeds generated from the sale of the common stock.

-The registered direct offering raised total gross proceeds of \$6.0 million, and after deducting approximately \$0.5 million in placement agent fees and offering expenses, we received net proceeds of approximately \$5.5 million.
+The registered direct offering raised total gross proceeds of approximately \$6.0 million, and after deducting approximately \$0.7 million in placement agent fees and offering expenses, we received net proceeds of approximately \$5.3 million.